alphalemon/alphalemon-docs/install-alphalemoncms.rst

             }
         ],
         "require": {
+            [...]
             "alphalemon/alphalemon-cms-bundle": "dev-master",
+            "alphalemon/alphalemon-cms-installer-bundle": "dev-master",
+            "alphalemon/app-tinymce-block-bundle" : "dev-master",
-            "alphalemon/alphalemon-cms-installer-bundle": "dev-master"
+            "alphalemon/bootbusiness-theme-bundle": "dev-master"
         },
-        "minimum-stability": "dev",
+        "minimum-stability": "dev"
     }

 .. note::

-    There is a bug in **doctrine/common** that causes the AlphaLemon CMS tests to fail.
-    If you don't plan to run the test suit, you can safety remove that dependency.

-    The propel dependency will be removed when the 1.6.8 version is released.
+    AlphaLemon CMS uses TinyMCE as default editor to manage an hypertext content, but there is a bundle that uses the CKEditor editor.
+If you are more confortable with this editor, replace the **"alphalemon/app-tinymce-block-bundle" : "dev-master"** declaration with **"alphalemon/app-ckeditor-block-bundle" : "dev-master"**

 Install AlphaLemon CMS
 ----------------------